supertwist/fundamentals/cc2mesh.md

 7. **Verify the Export**:
    - Optionally, open the exported .DXF file with a compatible viewer or CAD software to ensure the cross-section appears as expected.

+## JH notes
+- rather than slicing in Fusion 360, export slices from CloudCompare (truncate the model in the DBtree.)
+Then create drawings in Fusion 360